forio/epicenter-js-libs/documentation/index.html.md

 The epicenter.js library depends on jQuery, so you'll also need to download jQuery for yourself, or use a hosted version.
 To use a hosted version, add

     <script src="//ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.min.js"></script>

+<a name="components"></a>
+####Provided Components

+In addition to the epicenter.js library itself, the Epicenter JS Libs project also includes reusable components.
+These HTML, CSS, and JS files are templates you can use to perform common actions.
+They can be copied directly to your project, often without modification.

+* **Login Component**: Provides a login form for team members and end users of your project.
+Includes a group selector for end users that are members of multiple groups.
+	* `index.html`: The login form.
+	* `login.css`: Provides styling for the group selector pop over dialog.
+	* `login.js`: Uses the [Authorization Manager](./generated/auth-manager/) to log in users.

+The login component is available from <a href="https://github.com/forio/epicenter-js-libs/tree/master/src/components/" target="_blank">GitHub</a>.

 <a name="access"></a>